Effeilo/ergonomize.css/documentation.md

 }
 ```

-Change the fill color to match the text color in all browsers.
+Changes the fill color to match the text color in all browsers.

 ```css
 svg {